 If you’re a motorist in a passenger vehicle, you probably don’t think much about the health of a commercial truck driver on the road.

-But the truth is that drivers who have a history of ailments such as high blood pressure, sleep apnea and other chronic conditions can pose a serious risk to road safety.
-Here are some of the common health issues plaguing the commercial truck driving industry.
+But the truth is that drivers who have a history of ailments such as high blood pressure, sleep apnea, and other chronic conditions can pose a serious risk to road safety.
+Here are some of the common health issues plaguing the commercial truck driving the industry.

 High Blood Pressure, Heart Disease, Diabetes, and Other Serious Medical Conditions

 Commercial truck drivers, like the rest of us, can have various serious medical conditions which can affect how they react to incidents on the road.

 For commercial truck drivers, these illnesses can be a hindrance to the effective performance of their duties, because the job often requires heavy lifting.
 Some medical conditions may slow their reaction time when they are faced with an unexpected event on the road.
 Drivers who are diabetic must be aware of their blood sugar levels to maintain peak performance.

 The nature of commercial truck driving means spending long hours on the road to ensure the timely delivery of goods, and because most drivers are paid per-mile and not per hour, sleep deprivation is a chronic issue.